-The definition is very similar to that of power-law kinetics with the only difference being the factor $\delta_{\yy,i}$ in the denominators.
-A term with $v_{\yy,i}>0$ defines a positive influence on the reaction $\yy$ while a term with $v_{\yy,i}<0$ defines a negative influence.
-Compared to power-law kinetics the constant $\delta_{\yy,i}$ moderates a negative influence of a species $S_i$ when it is in low concentration.
+The definition is very similar to that of power-law kinetics with the only difference being the factor $\delta_{j,i}$ in the denominators.
+A term with $v_{j,i}>0$ defines a positive influence, while a term with $v_{j,i}<0$ defines a negative influence.
+Compared to power-law kinetics the constant $\delta_{j,i}$ moderates a negative influence for low concentrations.